hazymorning/origami_weather/README.md

 Buttons are the items inside a container.
 Each one is tied to an entity and shows live data from it: a sensor value, a weather attribute, a forecast entry, or just an icon.

 They can be styled individually or inherit defaults from their container.
-They support ring gauges, conditional visibility, free positioning, tap actions, and scrolling text.
+They support ring gauges, background images, conditional visibility, free positioning, tap actions, and scrolling text.

 ```yaml
 buttons: